Philip Ahn: Career

 Ahn's first film was A Scream in the Night in 1935.
 He appeared in the Bing Crosby film Anything Goes, though the director Lewis Milestone had initially rejected him because his English was too good for the part.
 His first credited roles came in 1936 in The General Died at Dawn and Stowaway, opposite Shirley Temple.
 He starred opposite Anna May Wong in Daughter of Shanghai (1937) and King of Chinatown (1939), becoming the first self-represented on-screen Asian American romantic couple of sound-era Hollywood cinema.

 During World War II, Ahn often played Japanese villains in war films.
 Mistakenly thought to be Japanese, he received several death threats.
 He was frequently cast in these roles opposite Chinese-American actor Richard Loo.
-He enlisted in the United States Army and served in the Special Services as an entertainer.
+He enlisted in the U.S. Army and served in the Special Services division as an entertainer.
 He was discharged early because of an injured ankle and returned to making films.

 Ahn's role as a conflicted Ilbongye Hangugin (Korean of Japanese descent) doctor in the 1945 Pearl Buck adaptation China Sky is notable as one of the first depictions of a Korean character in a major Hollywood film.

 Ahn appeared in Love Is a Many-Splendored Thing, Around the World in Eighty Days, Thoroughly Modern Millie and Paradise, Hawaiian Style, with Elvis Presley.
 He played Korean characters in Korean War movies such as Battle Circus (1953) and Battle Hymn (1956).

 After traveling to South Korea in the 1950s, Ahn considered emigrating there and acting in Korean films, but decided against it due to his unusual idiolect.
 Having learned Korean mostly from his mother, who was from the Northern part of the peninsula and had left Korea in the early 1900s, Ahn and his siblings spoke with a prominent North Korean accent and antiquated diction and grammar.

 Television roles

 In 1952, Ahn made his television debut on the Schlitz Playhouse, a series he would make three additional appearances on.
 Ahn would also be cast in four episodes of ABC's Adventures in Paradise, four episodes of the ABC/Warner Brothers crime drama Hawaiian Eye, and the CBS crime drama Hawaii Five-O. He made three appearances each on Crossroads, Bonanza, and M*A*S*H. He would also appear in two television movies.

-Ahn's most notable television role was as "Master Kan" on the television series Kung Fu.
+Ahn's most notable television role was as "Master Kan" on the television series Kung Fu (1972).
 A Presbyterian, Ahn felt that the Taoist homilies his character quoted did not contradict his own religious faith.